Last Updated: September 4, 2023 by Flora Gibbins

 Condition The Breeding Parents

-Feed the breeding neon tetras protein-rich foods to encourage spawning.
+Feed the breeding Neon Tetras protein-rich foods to encourage spawning.
 Some excellent protein sources are frozen bloodworms, brine shrimp, or other live foods.
 These foods encourage females to produce eggs.
-Besides, feeding neon tetras high-protein makes it easier to sex the females.
+Besides, feeding you Tetra high-protein makes it easier to sex the females.

 Adult neon tetras eat their eggs and fry.
 To avoid this, prepare a separate breeding tank.
 The tank size will depend on whether you are breeding just a pair or a school.